elvinup/CS-Career/Tips & Tricks/Containerized Technologies/ScyllaDB.md

 It's recommended [NOT to use containers to deploy scyllaDB in Prod](https://www.scylladb.com/2018/08/09/cost-containerization-scylla/)

 The extra layer of abstraction can give a 3% performance penalty for the operational convenience

+This is negligible if you can afford a decent buffer for that overhead, but it's much worse if you don't set these options when running your container

+- `--cpuset` ~ 30% boost
+- `--network host` ~ 10% boost

+Doing this should give roughly 97%, performance, otherwise can go down to 60%!